mendix/docs/content/studio/page-editor-widgets-events-section.md

 ### 2.2 Page {#show-page}

 The **Page** action opens the specified page.

-Select the page which opens using the options below:
+The following properties are specific for this action:

 * **Page** – a [page](page) that should open.